flocked-agriculture/rotating_file_handler/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### Documentation

+This is a relatively simple developer facing crate so documentation should primarily exist in line per the rust documentation.
+Anything that does not associated with a specific block of code such as crate requirements, installation instructions, etc should be documented in this README.md.

+### Code Standards

+- all code should be formatted per cargo's default fmt command
+- code should target 80% automated code coverage

+### Release Process

+Releases are managed through both git tags and branches.
+Branches are used for convenience and tags actually trigger the relevant release actions.
+Whenever there is a new major or minor release a branch must be created at the relevant hash in the format v\<major\>.\<minor\> (ie v1.33).
+Branches with such a format are protected by a ruleset and can only be modified by admins.
+All release tags must point to hashes on said branch.
+There is also a ruleset protecting all git tags matching the semantic versioning format v*.*.\* so that only admins can add such tags.

+#### Major or Minor Release

+In summary, you must be an admin and complete the following steps:

+- pick a hash
+- confirm all automated tests have passed
+- create a branch at the relevant hash in the format v\<major\>.\<minor\> (ie v1.33).
+- if necessary perform any last minuted changes
+- create a git tag pointing to the tip of that branch in the format v\<major\>.\<minor\>.0 (ie v1.33.0).

+The git tag will kick off an automated process that deploys the crate to crates.io after validating crate version matches the tag version and all automated tests pass.

 ## Future Work

 - support async